Saint Ignatius' College is an extraordinary school, made so by a tradition of educational excellence established by the Jesuit Fathers in 1951.

 Our appeal rests in our strong sense of community, the values we celebrate, our commitment to realising the potential of young men and women, and providing a balanced education that addresses the academic, social, emotional, physical and spiritual aspects of our students' lives.

-The College is one of four Jesuit Schools in Australia, part of the group of more than 700 Jesuit Colleges, Primary Schools and Universities throughout the world, which currently educate about 1,500,000 students in 66 countries.
+The College is one of five Jesuit Schools in Australia, part of the group of more than 700 Jesuit Colleges, Primary Schools and Universities throughout the world, which currently educate about 1,500,000 students in 66 countries.

 Girls were first admitted in 1971, and in 1996 the College became completely co-educational from Reception through to the completion of secondary schooling.
 Ignatius Early Years and the Junior School (Reception to Year 6) are situated on the Norwood Campus.
 The Senior School is located at Athelstone and caters for the Middle Years (Years 7 to 9) and Senior Years (Years 10 to 12).